 Dr Bergen (Robert Vaughn), a recently arrived American neurosurgeon, revives Soames from his slumber during a lengthy televised operation.

-When Soames eventually awakens he has the body of a man with the mental capacity of a child – The problem is that he must now gain a lifetime’s worth of experience in short order.
+When Soames eventually awakens he has the body of a man with the mental capacity of a small child – The problem is that he must now gain a lifetime’s worth of experience in short order.

 Dr Maitland (Nigel Davenport) is certain that he can accelerate the maturation process with unrelenting education sessions.
 All the while Soames’ progress is captured by a film crew intending to document his treatment.
 Soames breaks down under the pressure and takes to his bed, refusing to eat, drink or talk.